ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 **# **MOSIP - Test Strategy (Work in progress copy)****
 # 1 Introduction
 ## 1.1 Context
+The MOSIP architecture mainly consists of the following functional blocks/modules
+* Pre-Registration - Web application that will be independently tested
+* Registration Client - A thick desktop client application that will be connected to scanner devices (finger print, iris), camera and printer
+* Registration Processor - A backend server application that processes the client packets and generates UIN based on de-dup information from ABIS (Automated Biometrics Identification System)
+* IDA (ID Authentication) - A backend authentication server that authenticates the resident based on biometric and demographic information

 Test automation is the key to the success of comprehensive test coverage and test data.
+However in the context of MOSIP testing, where there are external devices and integration with third party software, test automation cannot be exhaustive and comprehensive test coverage can be achieved by testing driven by manual intervention, along with test automation.

-Here we will talk about utilities for test data generation, tools for test automation and test strategy in general.
+In this document we will also talk about utilities for test data generation, tools for test automation and test strategy in general.

 <!---MOSIP SOAPUI tests are developed as an open source framework project.
 The tests developed using soapui with the following best practices.--->